Ralim/IronOS/Documentation/DebugMenu.md

 This is the last timestamp of movement.
 When the iron is moved, this should update to match the time field (one before in the menu).
 This can be used for checking performance of the movement detection code.

+### ACC

+This indicates the accelerometer that is fitted inside the unit.

+- MMA8652
+- LIS2DH12
+- BMA223
+- MSA301
+- SC7A20
+- None detected -> running in fallback without movement detection
+- Scanning -> Still searching I2C for one

+### Tip Res

 ### RTip